nazpanjwani/Shopping-Portal/README.md

 # Shopping-Portal
 2nd Semester OOP Project developed using object-oriented programming in C++.
 It's a console-based project having functionalities of an online shopping system for customers.

-The project is based on object oriented principles.
+The project is based on object oriented programming principles.
 Encapsulation
 Inheritance
 Abstraction